 The covariant spectator quark model was derived from the covariant spectator theory~\cite{Gross}.
-In the model a baryon is described as a 3-constituent quark system, where one quark is free to interact with the electromagnetic fields and a pair of non-interacting quarks is treated as a single on-mass-shell spectator particle (diquark) with an effective mass $m_D$~\cite{Omega,Nucleon,Nucleon2}.
-The quark current is parameterized based on a vector meson dominance mechanism as explained in detail in Refs.~\cite{Omega,Nucleon,OctetFF,OctetMedium}.
+In the model a baryon is described as a three-constituent quark system, where one quark is free to interact with the electromagnetic fields and a pair of noninteracting quarks is treated as a single on-mass-shell spectator particle (diquark) with an effective mass $m_D$~\cite{Omega,Nucleon,Nucleon2}.
+The quark current is parametrized based on a vector meson dominance mechanism as explained in detail in Refs.~\cite{Omega,Nucleon,OctetFF,OctetMedium}.

 The baryon wave function depends on the baryon momentum $P$, the diquark momentum $k$, the flavor indices and the spin projections, as will be shown later.
 The wave function is constructed conveniently by the symmetrized states of the diquark pair (12), and the off-mass-shell quark 3.
 The transition current can be calculated in terms of the quark-3 states.
-To obtain the final, total contribution, we may multiply by a factor 3, the current associated with the quark 3.
+To obtain the final, total contribution, we may multiply by a factor of 3 the current associated with the quark 3.

 The covariant spectator quark model was also generalized to the lattice QCD regime with heavy pions, where the meson cloud effects are expected to be very small~\cite{Lattice,LatticeD,Omega}.
-The fact that the same parametrization in the model holds for both the physical and the lattice QCD regimes, gives us some confidence that the valence quark contributions calculated in the model are well under control.
+The fact that the same parametrization of the model holds for both the physical and the lattice QCD regimes gives us some confidence that the valence quark contributions calculated in the model are well under control.